|

 Q: Reports are appearing stating that NSAIDs increase the risk of stroke and heart attack.
 Should athletes avoid using these drugs?

 ANSWER: Currently, this situation regarding NSAIDs is confusing.
-As mentioned above, 2 of the COX-2 drugs (Vioxx®, Bextra®) have been removed from the market.
-And, in December 2004, the manufacturer of Celebrex® (also a COX-2 inhibitor) agreed to stop airing commercials for this drug on TV.
-Although it is still too early to offer firm recommendations, it appears that the COX-2 inhibitors may cause an imbalance in the clotting system, such that certain patients are predisposed to heart attacks and strokes.
+As mentioned above, 2 of the selective COX-2 inhibitors (Vioxx®, Bextra®) were removed from the market.
+And, in December 2004, the manufacturer of Celebrex® (also a selective COX-2 inhibitor) agreed to stop airing commercials for this drug on TV.
+Although it is still too early to offer firm recommendations, it appears that the selective COX-2 inhibitors may cause an imbalance in the clotting system, such that certain patients are predisposed to heart attacks and strokes.

 The situation with the COX-1 inhibitor naproxen (Aleve®, and others) is even less clear.
 On December 21, 2004, the NIH stopped a study in Alzheimer's patients due to an excessive rate of heart attacks and strokes in patients taking naproxen, a drug that has been used in the US since 1976.
 How these new data affect the use of NSAIDs in athletes is uncertain.
 Athletes and others who exercise regularly would seem to be at less risk due to the beneficial effects of exercise on the bloodstream (Rauramaa R, et al. 1986), however, this is pure speculation at this time.